alex-sharifi/book-reports/the-data-warehouse-toolkit.md

     - Protects data warehouse from operational system changes.
 Maintain control over DW/BI environment, rather than being dictated by an operational systems' rule changes for generating, updating, recycling, reusing codes for natural keys.
 Many operational systems reuse IDs after a period of dormancy, surrogate keys provide a mechanism to differentiate separate instances of the same natural key<sup>pg 99</sup>.
     - Handle unknown conditions.
 Assign surrogate keys to identify cases not present in operational systems<sup>pg 100</sup>.
     - Might be necessary to integrate product information sourced from different operation systems<sup>pg 173</sup>.
+- Natural keys
+    - Created by the operational source systems, subject to business rules outside the control of the DW/BI system, i.e. employee number<sup>pg 47</sup>.
+    - When the data warehouse wants to have a single key for an entity (i.e. an employee), a new _durable key_ (sometimes known as _durable supernatural key_ must be created that is persistent, does not change and is independent of the original business process<sup>pg 48</sup>.
+    - While multiple surrogate keys may be associated with a row as the profile changes (i.e. an employee), the durable key never changes<sup>pg 49</sup>.
+    - Often modelled as an attribute in the dimension table<sup>pg 100</sup>.
+    - In a dimension table with Type 2 slowly changing dimensions, it is important to have an identifier that uniquely and reliably indentifies the dimension entity across its attribute changes<sup>pg 101,265</sup>.
 - Extending dimensional design
     - You can add completely new dimensions to the schema as long as a single value of that dimension is defined for each existing fact row.
     - Create new dimension table and add another foreign key in the fact table<sup>pg 96</sup>.